ME3-HECM/final-project-antonin-roche-sarkis-paul-shadarevian/README.md

 # Callibration and Main operation

-Then, through testing, it has been observed that the ratio of those normalized colors to the normalised clear is constant for the same calibration: norm_color/norm_clear = constant (this step is done for red, blue and green)
-Using this knowledge, finding colors becomes an easier step and can be done through if statements.

 For color sensing, there is a calibration step necessary.
 The inputs to the function classifying the color (decide_color() in color.c) are: <br>
 <br>
 (curr color val - room color val)/max color val  --> This normalization allows the comparison and detection of colours
 <br>
-Also, it has been observed through testing that: norm_color/norm_clear = constant; for the same calibration.
-This means that using the normalization then scaling with clear allows for easy color recognition using if statements.
+Then, through testing, it has been observed that the ratio of those normalized colors to the normalised clear is constant for the same calibration: norm_color/norm_clear = constant (this step is done for red, blue and green)
+Using this knowledge, finding colors becomes an easier step and can be done through if statements.
 <br>
 To find room and max val, follow the two steps below:
 1. First put the front of the buggy (the side with the color click) against a wall with a white paper and click on the button RF2 of the clicker 2